 For the project below you need:

-Or you can go the route of making your own lamp from nothing like I did with some coat hangers, beads, lid from a mason jar, spray paint, and hot glue.
+Or you can go the route of making your own lamp from nothing as I did with some coat hangers, beads, the lid from a mason jar, spray paint, and hot glue.
 Check out my DIY Waterfall Chandelier tutorial.

-What do you think of these tips?
+What do you think of these tips to refresh a room in your home?
 Would you try any in your own space?
 Let me know in the comments below!